nhanb/neodots/arch_steps.md

 # Xorg, SDDM, KDE
 # mesa is for modern intel graphics.
 Check Arch wiki to know what to install
 # for other setups.
-pacman -Syu xorg-server xorg-apps sddm sddm-kcm plasma-meta mesa
+pacman -Syu sddm sddm-kcm plasma-meta mesa pipewire

 vim /etc/sddm.conf.d/autologin.conf :
   [Autologin]